roytang/blog/content/replies/2014/01/ceeqdqj/index.md

 - magicTCG
 ---

 Don't you dare.
-Don't you dare tempt me into putting this together on MTGO and trying it out in a daily and promptly losing a bunch of money\n\nEdit: Launching the client now
+Don't you dare tempt me into putting this together on MTGO and trying it out in a daily and promptly losing a bunch of money

+Edit: Launching the client now